hanatos/vkdt/src/pipe/modules/rt/readme.md

 * `cam mode` use custom camera in this module, or grab camera, simulation time, and fog from another module
 * `cam_mod` if cam mode is set to another module, this is the other module's name
 * `cam_inst` if cam mode is set to another module, this is the other module's instance
-* `sampler` choose which path space sampler to use for rendering
+* `sampler` choose which path space sampler to use for rendering: path tracing/env-nee, markov chain path guiding